Paper Plate Heart Craft (Easy Valentine’s Craft for Toddlers)

 Is this paper plate heart craft suitable for toddlers?

-Yes — this craft is great for toddlers with a bit of supervision.
+Yes — this craft is great for toddlers with a lot of supervision.

 Age guide: